Structured insight: each level builds skills for understanding, repair, and connection.

 What it teaches:

-Visibility and resources are often distributed through gatekeeping signals (credibility theater, networks, status cues).
+Visibility and resources are often filtered through gatekeeping signals—credibility theater, networks, status cues—that distort what counts as valuable.
+Capital here is not just money, but social, cultural, and symbolic forms.
 The filter can make real value invisible.
 This framework separates value from access, surfaces hidden criteria, and invites transparent gates.

 Why it matters:

-It prevents internalized failure, reduces bias in opportunity, and helps good work be seen—especially for ND folks and anyone outside dominant networks.
+It prevents internalized failure, reduces bias in opportunity, and helps good work be seen—especially for neurodivergent people and anyone outside dominant networks.
+It also eases the hidden toll of invisibility and impostor feelings created by unfair filters.

 → Map Level 5 – The Capital Filter Framework